deltachat/deltachat-core/README.md

 To build you need to have [meson](http://mesonbuild.com) and [ninja](https://ninja-build.org) installed as well.

-On Debian stretch you can install all these using: `apt install libetpan-dev libssl-dev libsqlite3-dev libsasl2-dev libbz2-dev zlib1g-dev meson ninja-build`.
+On Linux (e.g. Debian Stretch) you can install all these using:

+`sudo apt install libetpan-dev libssl-dev libsqlite3-dev libsasl2-dev libbz2-dev zlib1g-dev meson ninja-build`.

 Once all dependencies are installed, creating a build is as follows, starting from the project's root directory: